MaggieAppleton/monzo-lunchmoney-sync/README.md

 # Monzo → Lunch Money Sync

-Local Python script that syncs recent Monzo transactions into Lunch Money.
+Local Python script that syncs your Monzo transactions into Lunch Money.
+Everything stays on your machine.
+No cloud servers to configure or worries about leaking API keys.
+Designed to be run via a daily cron job (or hourly, weekly, whatever you prefer) When the script first runs it fetches historical transactions to sync.
+Then only fetches recent/new transactions on future runs.

-## Prereqs
+## Requirements

-- Python 3.9+ recommended
+- Python 3.9+
 - A Monzo OAuth2 client (client id/secret)
 - A Lunch Money Personal Access Token